 The simplicity of the Debian Command Line Interface is definitely a loved aspect of the OS.
 Plenty of resources on it too!

-Debian’s package management makes it very easy to maintain the system.
-To update the system, you just run two commands: # apt-get update # apt-get dist-upgrade.
+Debian's package management makes it very easy to maintain the system.
+To update the system, you just run two commands: # apt-get update and # apt-get dist-upgrade.

 Debian supports multiple architectures.
 While the x86-64 architecture dominates web hosting, Debian is available for ARM, MIPS, PowerPC, and the IBM S/390.
 These are specialized architectures for embedded computers and mainframes, it's nice to know that there's flexibility.

 Debian serves as the basis for Ubuntu, using the same commands and package manager.
 If you're familiar with one distro, it's easy to get comfortable with the other.

 Debian has some of the most stringent guidelines for free software in its repositories.
 Its main repositories require that software be open source under the previously mentioned Debian Free Software Guidelines.

 Debian has been in development for over 20 years and has a large developer and user community.

 You can install Debian yourself on any compatible PC.
 It can be downloaded using P2P software, or you can install it from an official CD or DVD.
 Be warned that the CD version of Debian is distributed on 69 discs, so downloading the software is a sensible choice.

 Debian offers a "netinstall" image that's much smaller with basic utilities.
 If the machine you're installing Debian on has an internet connection, the installer will download the packages it requires.